 1. CBD Oil for Dogs

 If you haven’t already heard about the incredible benefits of CBD oil for dogs, you’re in for a treat.
 When it comes to atopic dermatitis, CBD oil proves to be extremely effective.

 Derived from hemp, CBD oil is all natural and completely safe for our furry companions.
 CBD oil can also be used in several different ways.
 You can apply CBD oil directly onto your pet’s skin for immediate, soothing relief.
 CBD oil can also be added into your dog’s food bowl or placed on top of her favorite treat.

-Coconut oil is chock full of vitamins and minerals that provide numerous health benefits.
-You can apply coconut oil directly onto your dog’s skin or mix it into her food.
-Coconut oil also has antibacterial and anti-inflammatory properties.
+MCT oil is chock full of vitamins and minerals that provide numerous health benefits.
+You can apply MCT oil directly onto your dog’s skin or mix it into her food.
+It also has antibacterial and anti-inflammatory properties.
 When used topically, these help to restore skin health and prevent infections.

 3. The Importance Of Diet